nemixu/Milestone4/README.md

 I had issues when I split my css files into seperate components.
 I was getting errors in console when deployed to heroku that the MIME type was text type.
 To resolve this I attempted to add a ```type="css"``` but this did not resolve the issue and after discussing with a mentor, the best solution was to introduce the css into the base.css file.

-issues with bootstrap dropdown menu text blurry when using transform - only fix i could find was forcing dropdown class to transform unset and re-positioning the profile dropdown to match how it was with transition.
+Issues with bootstrap dropdown menu text blurry when using transform - only fix i could find was forcing dropdown class to transform unset and re-positioning the profile dropdown to match how it was with transition.
+This was a know bug with bootstrap and was the easiest and quickest solution.

+Confirmation emails not being sent to a user who has purchased from the store, after debugging this was due to missing Parenthesis on the ``` content=(f'Webhook received: {event["type"]} | SUCCESS: 'Created order in webhook') ```

 ## [Deployment](#Contents):